A topic from the subject of Organic Chemistry in Chemistry.

 Procedure

-1. In a dry flask, add the magnesium turnings and 25 mL of dry diethyl ether.
+1. In a dry 250-mL round-bottomed flask, add the magnesium turnings and 25 mL of anhydrous diethyl ether.
+The flask should be fitted with the condenser and addition funnel before adding the magnesium.

-4. In the addition funnel, prepare a solution of ethyl bromide in 25 mL of dry diethyl ether.
+4. In the addition funnel, prepare a solution of ethyl bromide in 25 mL of anhydrous diethyl ether.

-7. In a separate flask, prepare a solution of benzaldehyde in 10 mL of dry diethyl ether.
+7. In a separate flask, prepare a solution of benzaldehyde in 10 mL of anhydrous diethyl ether.

 8. Slowly add the benzaldehyde solution to the Grignard reagent, dropwise.
 The reaction will be exothermic, so the rate of addition should be controlled to prevent the reaction from becoming too vigorous.

-10. Cool the reaction mixture to room temperature and add 50 mL of 10% aqueous hydrochloric acid solution.
+10. Cool the reaction mixture to 0°C in an ice bath and carefully add 50 mL of 10% aqueous hydrochloric acid solution slowly to quench the reaction.
+This step should be carried out cautiously due to potential vigorous gas evolution.

-11. Stir the reaction mixture until the effervescence subsides.
+11. Allow the mixture to warm to room temperature and stir until the effervescence subsides.

 Key Procedures

-* Workup of the reaction mixture: After the reaction is complete, the reaction mixture is cooled to room temperature and quenched with hydrochloric acid solution.
-The product is then extracted with diethyl ether and purified by washing, drying, and evaporation of the solvent.
+Workup of the reaction mixture: After the reaction is complete, the reaction mixture is cooled and quenched with dilute hydrochloric acid to protonate the alkoxide intermediate, forming the alcohol.
+The product is then extracted and purified to remove impurities.

 Significance

 The Grignard reaction is a powerful tool for the synthesis of carbon-carbon bonds.
-It is used in the preparation of a wide variety of organic compounds, including alcohols, alkenes, and alkynes.
-The Grignard reaction is also used in the synthesis of natural products and pharmaceuticals.
+It is widely used in organic chemistry to prepare a wide variety of organic compounds, including alcohols, alkenes, and alkynes.
+The Grignard reaction is also crucial in the synthesis of complex molecules and pharmaceuticals.

 Share on: